Need advice? Call Now, Schedule a Meeting or Contact Us

 1. The World of Project Management Professional Organisations

-The Director-General commenced the discussion by outlining to De Bono how the Institute was linked into the global network of national professional project management organisations.
+The Director-General commenced the discussion by outlining to De Bono how the Institute was linked to the global network of national professional project management organisations.

 This involved explaining some of the macro issues about the world of Project Management, such as the structures of the two major professional bodies – PMI (USA) and IPMA (Zurich) – who dominate the discipline.
 He described how the PMI, a superb marketing organisation was very much a centrist structure driven from Newton Square, Pennsylvania, with almost 500,000 certified professionals spread in chapters around the globe.